Jagmohan Raju

 Philadelphia, PA 19104

-Research Interests: competitive strategy, optimizing channel contracts, pricing, private labels, retailing, sales promotions and coupons
+Research Interests: competitive strategy, pricing, private labels, retailing, incentives, sales promotions

 Links: CV